WOCL

 WOCL (105.9 FM "Sunny FM") is a commercial radio station, licensed to DeLand, Florida, and serving Greater Orlando and Central Florida.
-It is owned by Audacy, Inc., and airs a classic hits radio format, focusing on the hits from the 1980s but with some 70s and 90s titles as well.
-The radio studios and offices are on Pembrook Drive in Maitland.
+It is owned by Audacy, Inc., and airs a classic hits radio format, focusing on the hits from the 1980s but with some 90s and 2000s titles as well.
+The station's studios and offices are on Pembrook Drive in Maitland.

 WOCL has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is on Miller Road in Orange City, Florida.
-WOCL can be heard as far away as the Space Coast in Brevard County, and the eastern shores of Central Florida.
-To the North, the station can be heard up to Jacksonville.
-Sunny can also be heard as far west as the Nature Coast of Citrus and Hernando Counties.
-Sunny FM is also one of the few Orlando stations to cover Ocala and parts of Gainesville with a decent signal.